- Sponsor Seminars

 - The abstracts will be published in the Goldschmidt archive website, where they can be searched alongside all other Goldschmidt abstracts since 2000

-- Authors can edit their own files until the abstract deadline, after this an US$18 charge will be made by the conference for any changes made
+- Editing files after submission is possible but a US$18 charge will be made by the conference for any changes made

 Abstract Submission Instructions